 “[When] they realized that the police don’t come, that led many to join the WhatsApp and Telegram groups, because they know [other delivery drivers] will come,” says delivery worker Jonán Mancilla.

 After the April demonstration, the New York City Council introduced a package of five bills to address some of the demands.
 One bill fines restaurants that deny drivers bathroom access.
 Another establishes minimum pay per trip (as Uber and Lyft drivers have).
 Another allows drivers to set their own routes.

 “This is much more than just fighting for basic rights for food delivery workers,” Guallpa says.
 “Tech companies are looking to rewrite every single labor law and redefine who’s a worker.

 “They’re building a whole new economy.
 They’re using their power to define who gets protections and who doesn’t.”

 Beyond those five measures, the Deliveristas have their sights on employee recognition and a proper union — and they now have the backing of the largest service union in the city, SEIU 32BJ.
 Moving forward largely depends upon passing the PRO Act, the sweeping federal labor reform that would make it more difficult for companies to classify workers as independent contractors.

 The Deliveristas are also reaching out to West African and Asian workers, with materials printed by the Worker’s Justice Project in different languages.
 “The struggle I share with [the Deliveristas] is the same struggle of every delivery person,” says Kokeina.

 They also share common fears.
 “We are scared,” Kokeina says of the West African community.
 “We are immigrants without legal status.
 I’ve been talking to my African friends to join us, so we can win this fight together.”

 Correction: A previous version of this article incorrectly stated that the PRO Act would reclassify gig workers as employees.

-Luis Feliz Leon is a freelance journalist from New York City and an educator at Labor Notes.
+Luis Feliz Leon is a staff writer and organizer at Labor Notes.